sonata-project/SonataAdminBundle/docs/reference/templates.rst

 * ``acl`` : @SonataAdmin/CRUD/acl.html.twig

 Notice that all these templates extend other templates, and some do only that.
-This inheritance architecture is designed to help you easily make customizations by extending these templates in your own bundle, rather than rewriting everything.
+This inheritance architecture is designed to help you to make customizations by extending these templates in your own bundle, rather than rewriting everything.

 If you look closely, all of these templates ultimately extend the ``base_template`` variable that's